Coopenator/web_project_4/README.md

 ### Overview

 This is the 4th project in Practicum's website development course.
-It's focus is to implement a form popup window to modify the profile information for the user.
+It's focus is to implement a form popup window to modify the profile information for the user, and add gallery images and titles.
 First implementation of JavaScript in the coursework.
 Built from the ground up.

 **Techniques**
 * HTML